szkrd/jazz-tonic/README.md

 A quick intro to node/npm/vscode/git (in Hungarian) can be found in the [docs dir](./docs/README.md).

+After opening the project, install the dependencies with `npm i` (from the terminal).

 ## scripts

 - `npm run helloWorld` = runs the hello world script, to test your node setup